 Once you have your Known Traveler Number, you’re going to need to add that number to your travel profiles for the various airlines so that your Known Traveler Number will automatically show up in your itineraries.

-Sign in and click on View Account/My Account and then scroll to the Profile section where you can input your personal information.
-Click on Edit Traveler Information and then you’ll see the area to enter it in below.
+Sign in and click on Profile and Preferences and then click on “Travel identification documents” and then you’ll see the area to enter it in below.